-If you aren’t eligible or don’t like the health insurance options offered by an employer or through Medicare or Medicaid, you can buy health insurance on a public or private marketplace.
+You can buy health insurance on a public or private marketplace.
 The marketplace you use will depend on where you live.
-There are five different types of marketplaces:
+There are four different types of marketplaces:1

-There are hundreds of health insurance plans available to you, and almost as many variables you’ll want to compare when you’re choosing the plan that’s best for your situation.
-All health plans are broken up into different tiers (often called metal levels): bronze, silver, gold, platinum, and catastrophic.
+Depending on where you live, there could be hundreds of health insurance plans available to you, and almost as many variables you’ll want to compare when you’re choosing the plan that’s best for your situation.
+All ACA health plans are broken up into different tiers (often called metal levels): bronze, silver, gold, platinum, and catastrophic.
 Each metal level offers the same level of coverage but differ in premiums and out-of-pocket expenses.

-If you’re concerned that health insurance could be too expensive, keep in mind the government may help you pay for your healthcare costs.
-Subsidies are available depending on your income, how large your family is, and the Federal Poverty Level.
+If you’re concerned that health insurance could be too expensive, keep in mind that the government may help you pay for your healthcare costs.
+Subsidies may be available depending on your income, how large your family is, and the Federal Poverty Level.